 You probably want to know where to find these jobs I keep talking about, right?
 Well, to get into the film and video industry with relatively no experience, you should do a few things before you even go looking for jobs:

 - Know what you want to do (this can change, but you’ve got to aim at something).
-Research that job as much as you can and how others have gotten into that job.
-Learn any terminology you can, and be generally well-informed as much as you can.
+Research as much as you can and ask how others have gotten into that job.
+Learn any terminology you can, and be generally well-informed.

 - Possess or develop the skillset you’ll need.
 For editors this means learning how to edit really well, learning not just software but techniques, and potentially learning motion graphics.
 For producers and/or directors, this means studying and practicing everything from budgeting to blocking, camera moves to corporate networking events.
 When you apply to a job, be sure you can actually do it.